 Salon employees are often required by their employers into participating in promotions that net them nothing.
 An example of this is the newly hired massage therapist who is required by the salon owner to perform complimentary ten minute chair massages to new clients to “build her clientele.”

 I’m not even going to get into what a terrible business idea it is to offer free services except to say that salon owners devalue their business and the services of their staff when they offer anything for free.
 Free services attract deal-seekers (your typical Groupon-type clients).
 These clients are seldom ever loyal and will almost never be willing to pay full price for those services under normal circumstances.
-It’s a bad business decision and an amateur one that shows a clear lack of foresight or financial prowess, and a dangerous abundance of foolish optimism.
-Salon owners are deluded if they think that these free services will somehow grow their business.
+It’s a bad business decision and an amateur one that shows a clear lack of foresight or financial prowess–and a dangerous abundance of foolish optimism.

 Not only will employers who require commission-based employees to work for free likely end up violating federal wage laws, they’ll very likely be violating state laws as well.

 Salon professionals, please stop asking, “Is this legal?”